Hritikrai55/Voyage-Analytics-Intergrating-MLOPS-in-Travel/README.md

 ---

 ## Project Overview

-This project demonstrates a full MLOps pipeline for:
+**MLOps in Travel** is an end-to-end machine learning operations (MLOps) framework tailored for travel industry analytics.
+The project is structured into three major modules:

-- **Flight Price Prediction**: Predicts flight prices using machine learning models.
+- **Flight Price Prediction:** Predicts flight prices using advanced regression models trained on real-world flight data.
+The module supports experiment tracking, automated retraining, and API-based predictions.
-- **Hotel Price Prediction**: Predicts hotel prices based on various features.
+- **Hotel Price Prediction:** Estimates hotel prices based on historical and contextual features.
+Includes a dedicated API, deployment scripts, and orchestration pipelines.
-- **Gender Classification**: Classifies gender from data using ML models.
+- **Gender Classification:** Classifies user gender from structured data, showcasing classification workflows and model serving.

-Each module is containerized and can be orchestrated using Airflow, with experiment tracking via MLflow.
+Key highlights include:
+- Modular codebase for easy extensibility and maintenance
+- Automated data pipelines and workflow orchestration with Apache Airflow
+- Experiment tracking and model registry with MLflow
+- Containerized deployment using Docker and Kubernetes
+- CI/CD automation with Jenkins
+- Example notebooks for exploratory data analysis (EDA) and model development

+This project is ideal for data scientists, MLOps engineers, and organizations seeking to implement scalable, production-ready ML systems in the travel sector.

 ## Directory Structure